eronmiranda/react-pomodoro-timer/README.md

 ## Tech Stack 🛠️

 - **React** - for building the UI
+- **Bun** - for JavaScript runtime and package manager for fast development
 - **JoyUI** - for consistent component look and design
 - **Vite** - For lightning-fast development
 - **LocalStorage** - for persistence without a backend